Shooting Range Park

 Volunteering time and work at the Albuquerque Shooting Range Park has benefits: for every 20 hours volunteered, volunteers have the choice of a Trap & Skeet card at half price or a free month on the rifle/pistol range!

 Restrictions on Firearms

 No caliber restrictions are currently in effect for the range.

-No fully automatic firearm fire or tracer rounds, please.
+No fully automatic firearm fire.